 Mountain Hollow Crystals

-These heart shaped pieces we’re offering contain various shades and amounts of flash, with many exhibiting multiple colors.
+These button shaped pieces we’re offering contain various shades and amounts of flash, with many exhibiting multiple colors.

 each tumbled ‘button’ measures approx 1”+